 In May 2018, ACATIS AI BUZZ US Equities was launched, whose fund composition is based on the BUZZ NextGen AI US Sentiment Leaders Index.
 Using artificial intelligence (AI), online comments on individual US stocks from relevant sources such as social media, news portals, blog posts or other discussion forums are evaluated.
-AI identifies shares with the highest positive investor sentiment from a wealth of opinions expressed.
-With monthly adjustments, investments are always made in the top 75 companies.
-Around 350 US shares currently belong to the BUZZ universe and are analysed continuously with regard to investor sentiment.
+AI identifies companies with the highest positive investor sentiment from a wealth of opinions expressed.
+With monthly rebalancing, investments are always made in the top 75 most positive companies.
+Around 350 US companies currently belong to the BUZZ universe and are analysed continuously with regard to investor sentiment.

 ACATIS is also in the process of testing other types of artificial intelligence models.

-Quantenstein GmbH is a 50/50 joint venture between ACATIS and NNAISENSE.
-The purpose of this joint venture is to develop artificial intelligence models in the area of long-term value investing, i.e. automated and self-learning investment strategies.
+As a 50/50 joint venture, ACATIS and NNAISENSE founded Quantenstein GmbH in 2016.
+The purpose of this joint venture is to develop artificial intelligence models in the area of long-term value investing.
+We understand this as automated, self-learning investment strategies.